Find out how to determine the place of supply of your services and how to deal with supplies of services which you receive from outside the UK.

 UK VAT law covered by this notice is contained in the VAT Act 1994, as amended, as follows:

-- section 7A of the VAT Act covers the general rule for business to business (B2B) and business to consumer (B2C) supplies of services and also defines a ‘relevant business person’ for supplies of services - see section 6
+- section 7A of the VAT Act covers the general rule for business to business (B2B) and business to consumer (B2C) supplies of services and also defines a ‘relevant business person’ for supplies of services (read section 6)

-With the exception of section 16, which covers the zero rating of certain intermediary services, work on goods for export and training for overseas governments, this notice does not cover rates of VAT.
 There is no general relief for the export of services as there is for goods.
 Services supplied in the UK may be exempt, zero-rated, standard-rated or liable to VAT at a reduced rate.
-For information on the VAT liability of supplies see section 29 of VAT guide (Notice 700).
+For information on the VAT liability of supplies read section 29 of VAT guide (Notice 700).

 This notice assumes you have a knowledge of the principles of VAT explained in VAT guide (Notice 700).